|Pvt. Norman A. Paul

 The ship arrived at Takao, Formosa, on July 27th.
 It sailed the next day for Moji, Japan.
 From July 30th to August 2nd the ship sailed through a storm.
 On August 3rd, the POWs were issued clothes.
 The ship finally arrived at Moji on August 4th at midnight.
 They were unloaded from the ship at 8:00 A.M.

 According to records kept at the camp, Tec 5 Norman A. Paul died from chronic bronchitis on Tuesday, July 24, 1945.
 His body was taken to a crematorium and the ashes given to the camp commandant.
-After he was liberated, Emerson Rex, of A Company, would tell Norman's parents of his death.
+After the war, Emerson Rex, of A Company, met with Norman's parents and told them of his death.
+On December 16, 1945, his parents held a memorial service for him at St. Paul's Evangelical Lutheran Church in Curtiss, Wisconsin.

 After the war, Donald's remains were positively identified.
 At the request of his family, his remains were returned home and on November 24, 1948.
 He was buried in Section C--25, Site 14284 at Fort Snelling National Cemetery.